stevej2608/solid-realworld/README.md

 This project is a reworking of [solid-realworld].

-The following changes have be made:
+The following updates have be made:

-- [X] Builds & runs with yarn/vite
+- [X] Builds & runs with Vite
-- [X] Converted javascript source to fully typed typescript
+- [X] Source is now fully typed typescript
 - [X] Rationalised code and added extensive comments
 - [X] Add Follow & Favorite to Article
 - [X] Select an article page directly via URL/slug